dmalicia/dm-terraform/README.md

 | seed | bastion where everything started |

-# Expand to other clouds or vmware ( under construction )
+# expand to other clouds or vmware ( under construction )
 To enable other clouds or vsphere we can create a folder in the service with the provider configuration, auths, network info , image and other attributes:

 ```├── frontend